Please contact Vires Velo for all bike fitting enquires on 01953 687330

 Arrive early

-This cannot be emphasised enough!
-The clock starts from when the first rider crosses the start line and with 8000 riders to set off you can lose 30minutes at the start line before you even start the ride.
+This cannot be emphasized enough!
+The clock starts when the first rider crosses the start line and with 8000 riders to set off you can lose up to 30 minutes at the start line before you even start the ride although this improves year after year.
+In 2023 most people only lost around 15min.
 You cannot be there too early as no matter what time you get there someone will be in front of you but you want to reduce the number of riders in front as much as possible.

 Ride your own event

 As nice as it is to ride with your mate I would seriously think about that for this event.
-With so many riders it is hard to keep together and especially at the feed stations which are chaos.
+With so many riders it is hard to keep together, especially at the chaotic feed stations.
 You don’t want any extra delays during the day by stopping to find each other at various points in the ride.
 You will not be alone whatever as plenty of riders around at your speed for company!

 Limit time spent at the feed stations